 Before my diagnosis, I had already been deeply invested in my health.
 My interest in health began at age eleven out of pure desperation to be healthy after watching my mom die of cancer.
-It also came out of desperation to help heal my adolescent bodies immense distress.
+It also came out of desperation to help heal not feel well in my own body.
 I began experiencing symptoms around age 12 that didn’t make sense.
 My body wasn’t screaming yet, but it was unhappy.
 In 2010, I began a blog called It’s me, Charlotte.
 Some of the archives still live on this website and some of the early content no longer is live on the web.
 By the time I was diagnosed with thyroid disease in 2014, I was deeply entrenched in the wellness world.
-While I got the official diagnosis in 2014, severe symptoms began emerging in 2013 due to a traumatic brain injury (I came to find out years later that TBI’s alter your gut microbiome, causing the perfect storm for autoimmune disease if other factors are in place like genetic pre-disposition and so on.)
+While I got the official diagnosis in 2014, severe symptoms began emerging in 2013 due to a traumatic brain injury (I came to find out years later that TBI’s alter your gut microbiome, causing the perfect storm for autoimmune disease to occur if other factors are in place like genetic pre-disposition and so on.)

 After my diagnosis, my autoimmunity really began to take off and flare.
 I believe in part due to stress, in part due to taking on the identity of a sick person and in part due to finally reaching the threshold of being all out extremely unwell in my own body after years of declining health.

 For me Hashimoto’s manifested as:

-extreme fatigue, weight gain, depression, anxiety, severe mood swings, skin reactions to most foods and painful cystic acne, chronic body pain in my back, neck and ankles, lethargy, bloated face and stomach, low self-esteem, feelings of desperation.
+Extreme fatigue, weight gain, depression, anxiety, severe mood swings, skin reactions to most foods and painful cystic acne with hyper-pigmentation, chronic body pain in my back, neck and ankles, lethargy, bloated face and stomach, low self-esteem, feelings of desperation, impulsive behavior.

 I dove straight into the autoimmune paleo protocol diet out of pure and utter desperation.

-I was thirty pounds heavier than my body could handle, I was deeply anxious and depressed, I had lost my best friend.
+I was thirty pounds heavier than my body could support, I was deeply anxious and depressed, I had lost my best friend.

 I HIT MY TRUE ROCK BOTTOM.